 US gambling laws had caused many problems for the Hawaiian Service Games, but Service Games, Japan was far more successful in its endeavours, being able to create its own factories and distribution centres and essentially its own products, starting with Sega Bell slot machines, the first to use the abbreviated "Sega" (Service Games) name.

-Service Games, Japan was dissolved in May 1960, where it was replaced by two new companies; Nihon Goraku Bussan (distribution company trading as "Ultimatic Inc.") and Nihon Kikai Seizo (manufacturing company trading as "Sega, Inc.").
+Service Games, Japan was liquidated in May 1960, with its assets distributed between two new companies; Nihon Goraku Bussan (distribution company trading as "Uta Matic Inc.") and Nihon Kikai Seizo (manufacturing company trading as "Sega, Inc.").

 |Service Games||Sega Enterprises, Ltd.||Gulf+Western|